Speech Therapy Langley

-Does your child need speech therapy in Langley?
+Does your child need speech therapy Langley services?

-At Crossroads Collective, Our services for Speech Therapy in Langley can be carried out online via video conferencing or in our clinic, depending on each client’s needs.
+At Crossroads Collective, Our Speech Therapy Langley services can be carried out online via video conferencing or in our clinic, depending on each client’s needs.
 This may also vary depending on the child’s age and communication abilities.
 Our speech-language pathologist’s role is to provide play-based therapy using objects, pictures, and books to help stimulate speech and language development.

 Speech Therapy In Langley Can Help!